FabLabSiegen/accesslog/README.md

 * POST `http://localhost:8000/api/mediafile/`
     * allows to add new PrintMediaFiles providing: PrintJobID, File
     * Logged in User also needs to be owner of related Print Job

+## Future improvement possibilities

+* Multithreading
+  * Multiple Instances of the paho mqtt client for each Machine